Comparing the easiest ways to send money to family and friends in Africa

 - Their bank account or financial service details, sometimes including both the bank address and the receiver’s address associated with the account

 What’s needed to send healthcare to family back home?

 If you decide to send healthcare credits instead of money, KimboCare’s steps are:

 - Upload money to your account, which is then transferred to your family as ‘health credits.’
 There’s no foreign exchange needed, and you can top up as many credits as you like to be used at any time.

 - Enter the full name of your family or friend (as shown on their national ID).

 - Select the treatment and location of the closest medical provider.
-Your family can get instant medical attention any time they need.
+Your family can get instant medical attention any time they need it.

 There are many things to consider when evaluating the best way to send money to Africa.
 It can be a time-consuming process to analyze which company is offering the best exchange rate or fee every time, but it also saves a lot of money.